bonomani/devmon/docs/TEMPLATES.md

 up `regular expression substitution` for more information.

 ### SET transform

-The SET transform creates a repeater-type OID, and presets it with a sequence of constants.
-The indexes of the individual values of the OID created by SET are numbered starting from 1.
-The constants are defined in the third field.
-The constants are separated by a comma, optionally surrounded by zero or more spaces.
-Leading and trailing spaces in the list of constants are ignored.
-At least one constant must be specified.
-A constant is either a number or a string of characters, which should not include ',', '{' or '}'.
-It is not possible to define spaces at the start or at the end of the string.
+The SET transform generates a repeating OID with preset values.
+Each value's index starts from 1 and is defined in the third field, separated by commas optionally surrounded by spaces.
+At least one constant must be provided, which can be either a number or a character string excluding `,{}`.
+Leading and trailing spaces around values are ignored.

-Like the MATCH transform, the SET transform is meant to be used for a badly designed MIB.
-While MATCH is used if two branches are used, containing the name and the value, SET is used if only one branch is used, containing a list of values.

-For example, the MIB for the McAfee MEB 4500 contains a section describing (a part of) the file systems.
-For each file system, the utilisation of space, the size, the free space, the utilisation of the i-nodes, the total number of i-nodes and the number of free i-nodes are available.
-A better representation is a table with 6 columns.
-The following configuration is used to map the single column onto 6 columns.
+For example, in the McAfee MEB 4500 MIB, there's a section detailing file systems.
+Each file system includes space utilization, size, free space, i-node utilization, total i-nodes, and free i-nodes.
+A more organized approach is to represent this information in a table with 6 columns.
+The provided configuration accomplishes this by mapping the single column into 6 columns.
 ```
 fsInfo    : .1.3.6.1.4.1.1230.2.4.1.2.3.1 : branch